padawan/mt-plugin-field-day/README.md

 ## Notice

-This version of Field Day has been modified by Ubiquitic to work on MT5.
-It will NOT work on MT4.
+This version of Field Day has been modified by Ubiquitic to work on MT5. *It will NOT work on MT4*.
 Please report issues here to help improve this plugin.

 ## Overview